Bottom Line Up Front (BLUF)

 Conclusion: Lessons for Builders and Owners

-Commercial construction is a high-stakes endeavor, and in Northern Virginia’s booming markets, it will likely remain fertile ground for lawsuits.
-But with careful planning, knowledgeable counsel, and a proactive approach to problems, you can greatly reduce the risk of finding yourself in the courtroom – or if you do end up there, ensure that you are well-armed to protect your investment.
+Commercial construction is a high-stakes endeavor in Northern Virginia’s booming markets.
+The lessons: get everything in writing, document problems early, know the 5-year statute of repose, engage the right experts, and litigate strategically.
+With careful planning and knowledgeable counsel, you can greatly reduce the risk of finding yourself in the courtroom — or if you do, ensure that you are well-armed to protect your investment.

 Principal Attorney | Shin Law Office